armadaproject/armada/docs/comparison.md

 Like Volcano, YuniKorn (YK) is a replacement of kube-scheduler with added features.
 Unlike Volcano, YK does not primarily rely on CRDs.
 Instead, it uses labels and annotations with special meaning to indicate, e.g., which queue a pod belongs to.
 Such labels/annotations are also used to connect the pods that make up a distributed job; all pods with the same "applicationId" annotation are considered to be part of the same job.
 This approach avoids the need to define non-standard objects.
 Like with Volcano, resources (e.g., pods) are submitted directly to Kubernetes and YK relies on etcd for storage (although YK is less tightly coupled to etcd than Volcano and Kueue).

-YK is built by Cloudera.
-It's essentially an attempt to move YARN users onto K8s and hence YK attempts to replicate YARN features within K8s.
+YK is built by Cloudera and is in some ways similar to YARN.
 YK is implemented as a series of plugins for kube-scheduler.
 However, the plugins are so extensive as to essentially be a replacement of kube-scheduler.
 The goal of YK is to provide all of the features of kube-scheduler but to also include YARN-style queuing and fair share, and advanced scheduling features like gang-scheduling and Spark support.
-However, it doesn't yet support all features of kube-scheduler.
-For example, they don't support preemption.

-YK has a complicated hierarchical queuing structure inherited from YARN.
+YK has a hierarchical queuing structure inherited from YARN.
 They need to support this in addition to supporting all regular k8s features.
 Hence, they're trying to solve a much more difficult problem than we do with Armada.

 ### Kueue

 Unlike Volcano and YuniKorn, Kueue is not a replacement of kube-scheduler.
 Instead, it's a replacement of the standard Kubernetes job controller.
 A Kubernetes job is the combination of a pod spec and associated instructions, e.g., for how that pod should be run, and how many times it should be retried.
 The job controller is responsible for creating pods from the job that are then scheduled by the Kubernetes scheduler (which could be kube-scheduler or, e.g., YuniKorn).
 The Kueue project goes to great lengths to do things in a Kubernetes-native way, e.g., by suggesting changes to the Kubernetes job definition via the Kubernetes Extension Proposal process.
 Like Volcano and YuniKorn, resources are submitted directly to Kubernetes and are stored in etcd.

-Regardless of it Kueue is used in any way on the calc farm, the Kubernetes improvements proposed by the Kueue project are interesting and we should monitor and make use of these where possible.

 ### Fluence